srdc/mimic-iv-to-fhir/README.md

 * For 'specimen_id' column indicating the identifier of the specimen, we use FHIR Logical referencing as there is no further table or data related with this specimen to link with.
 * For 'priority' column, we use an [extension](http://hl7.org/fhir/us/cdmh/StructureDefinition/cdmh-pcornet-lab-test-priority) defined by Common Data Models Harmonization (CDMH) project.

+### Mapping of ['admissions'](https://mimic.mit.edu/docs/iv/modules/hosp/admissions/) table into ['FHIR Encounter'](http://www.hl7.org/FHIR/ecnounter.html) resources
+* Based on the 'admission_type', we infer the category of the encounter (Encounter.class) by using the mapping context map file ['admission-type-concept-map'](./mappings/hosp/admission-type-concept-map.csv).
+Context maps are used in toFHIR to get a corresponding value based on a key.
+The first column in the file is the key and other columns are the attributes for that key to access within your mappings.
+You can use 'mpp:getConcept(...)' function to access these attributes.
+* The 'admission_type' is also mapped to a suitable SNOMED-CT code by using the concept map ['admission-type-to-snomedct.csv'](./terminology/admission-type-to-snomedct.csv) and set into 'Encounter.type'.
+The original 'admission_type' value is also set to the Encounter.type.text.
+* The 'admission_location' is similarly mapped to a suitable HL7 code from the [FHIR encounter-admit-source ValueSet](http://hl7.org/fhir/ValueSet/encounter-admit-source)  by using the ['admission-location-to-hl7.csv'](./terminology/admission-location-to-hl7.csv).
+Note that the concept map also includes mapping the location into a SNOMED-CT code if there is no direct mapping to one of the concepts in the value set to distinguish such cases (e.g. WALK-IN/SELF REFERRAL).
+* The 'discharge_location' is similarly mapped to a suitable  code from the [FHIR encounter-discharge-disposition ValueSet](http://hl7.org/fhir/ValueSet/encounter-discharge-disposition)  by using the ['discharge-location-to-hl7.csv'](./terminology/discharge-location-to-hl7.csv).
+  Note that the concept map also includes mapping the location into a SNOMED-CT code if there is no direct mapping to one of the concepts in the value set to distinguish such cases (e.g. HOME HEALTH CARE).
+* In order not to lose the information Emergency department admission and discharge times ('edregtime' and 'edouttime'), we use them in 'Encounter.location' element where the location is specified by the code indicating it is an Emergency department.
+* The 'insurance' information is put as an extension to the resource with url 'https://mimic.mit.edu/fhir/StructureDefinition/ext-insurance' with string value.
+* Other demographic information ('race' and 'marital_status') are not directly put into Encounter resource as they are part of Patient resource in FHIR. toFHIR supports FHIR Patch interaction and enable users to map the content into FHIR Patch contents (FHIR Path Patch or JSON Patch) that are used to partially update a resource.
+We use this mechanism here and define another mapping expression within the same mapping to update FHIR Patient resources with this partial information.
+  * The 'race' is mapped to an extension as defined in [US-Core](http://hl7.org/fhir/us/core/StructureDefinition/us-core-race) where the race is mapped to a suitable code from [FHIR Race ValueSet](http://terminology.hl7.org/ValueSet/v3-Race) by using the concept map ['race-to-hl7.csv'](./terminology/race-to-hl7.csv).
+  * The 'marital_status' is mapped to 'Patient.maritalStatus' element by using the concept map ['marital-status-to-hl7.csv'](./terminology/marital-status-to-hl7.csv).
+* Please note that, as there is no much information about the meaning of the concepts used for admission/discharge type, location we have used our best knowledge to choose the corresponding codes from the FHIR or SNOMED-CT codes.
+You can check and update the mappings according to your requirements.

 ## How to run the ETL jobs
 You can download the latest release of toFHIR from the GitHub page or download the source code and build it to get the